Platonic-Systems/generics-sop-examples/draft.md

 newtype PostSlug = PostSlug {unPostSlug :: Text}
 ```

 To compute the path to the `.html` file for each route, we need a function `encodeRoute :: r -> FilePath`.
-It is worth creating a typeclass for it, because they we can recursively encode the ADT:
+It is worth creating a typeclass for it because we can recursively encode the ADT:

 ```haskell
 -- Class of routes that can be encoded to a filename.